 Information about your diabetes management (such as the current treatment regimen, medications, and blood glucose logs), job duties, and work environment are all relevant factors to be considered.

-Only health care professionals tasked with such evaluations should have access to employee medical information, and this information must be kept separate from personnel records.
+Only health care professionals performing the evaluation should have access to your medical information.
+Your supervisor does not need this information, and it must be kept separate from personnel records.

 Can my employer require me to have a certain A1C level as a condition of employment?